alexjorgef/diatestsuite/README.md

 ## Update data

+> Make sure you have a cronjob service on your local system, in this case we use [cronie](https://github.com/cronie-crond/cronie/)

 1. Create a script that will dump the data and update the postgres image: `sudo nano /usr/local/sbin/diadata-postgres-cron.sh`
 2. Give the correct permission for script: `sudo chmod +x /usr/local/sbin/diadata-postgres-cron.sh`